geopython/pygeoapi/CONTRIBUTING.md

 ### GitHub Commit Access

 * Proposals to provide developers with GitHub commit access shall be emailed to the pygeoapi [mailing list](https://lists.osgeo.org/mailman/listinfo/pygeoapi).
-Proposals shall be approved by the pygeoapi development team.
+Proposals shall be approved by the pygeoapi Project Steering Committee (PSC).
 Committers shall be added by the project admin.
 * Removal of commit access shall be handled in the same manner.

 ### GitHub Pull Requests